Trespassing laws in Pakistan

 In all instances of trespassing, it’s always important to contact the police immediately and ensure your safety first.
 Try to get as much evidence as possible (i.e. CCTV or phone recording) and call 15 or inform the Police at your earliest opportunity to issue an FIR.
 Speak to our Lawyers in Pakistan who can discuss your matter with you.

-Once you submit your report to the police, they would then pursue and investigate the matter as per law.
+Once you submit your report to the police, they will then pursue and investigate the matter as per law.
 If however, you feel that they are not pursuing it properly, you can always file a suit to the Justice of Peace under Section 22a/22b to ensure that the matter is being dealt with accordingly.
 For further information and assistance, feel free to contact us via WhatsApp on 03085510031 or 0092 308 551 0031 and our Criminal Lawyers in Pakistan will get back to you.